erizov/Professor/semester_5/lecture_25_transformers/attention/README.md

 ## TL;DR

-**One Sentence**: Neural system components that allow models to focus on relevant parts of input when making predictions.
+**One Sentence**: Neural system components that allow systems to focus on relevant parts of input when making predictions.